mehedihasansjs/mehedihasansjs/README.md

   - Optimized the source code of the ERP solution, resulting in a 12% improvement in application speed.
   - Trained 3 trainees to become professional and industry experts.

+.

+- **_Junior Software Engineer_**, AITS Idea Ltd., Dhaka (June 2020 - June 2021)

+  - Designed and developed a fashion website from scratch using Angular, which was inspired by Boohoo.
+  - Created the initial version of a mobile application for a flat management system (Jomidar) using React Native.
+  - Designed and developed the initial version of a mobile application for an e-commerce platform using Ionic.

 ---

 ## Stats